 Multi-tasking will likely become your middle name

 While it seems evident that your main job should be seeing patients; this is not always the case.
-First you have to market your services and get patients through your door.
-This may be word of mouth, via social media or traditional marketing channels.
+First, you have to market your services and get patients through your door.
+This may be word of mouth, via social media, or through traditional marketing channels.
 You also need to design packages and establish a fee schedule for your services so you have something to sell these patients.

 And let’s not forget the super fun finance piece.
 You need to bill for your services as well as perform accounting tasks and keep very detailed expense summaries.
-And sadly this is only a handful of tasks you are responsible for when you are running a nutrition private practice.
+And sadly these are only a handful of tasks you are responsible for when you are running a nutrition private practice.